Representation Stability for Disks in a Strip: Representation Stability

 \begin{defn} A \emph{module over a tca $A$} is a graded $A$-module (in the usual sense) equipped with an action of $S_{n}$ on $M_{n}$ for all $n$ for which the multiplication map

 is $S_{n}\times S_{m}$ equivariant. \end{defn}

 \begin{exam} Being a module over the tca $R$ is equivalent to being an FB-module over $R$, where FB is the category of finite sets and bijections.
-In an abuse of notation, we write FB-mod for the category of modules over $R$ when $R$ is viewed as tca.
+In an abuse of notation, we write FB-mod for the category of modules over $R$ when $R$ is viewed as a tca.
+Every module over a t(s)ca is an FB-module.
 For more on FB, see, for example, \cite{church2015fi}. \end{exam}

 \begin{exam} If $X$ is a connected noncompact finite type manifold of dimension $d\ge 2$, then for all $i\ge 0$, $H_{i}\big(F_{\bullet}(X)\big)$ is a module over $\mathcal{L}_{1}$.
 Here multiplication of an element $Y\in H_{i}\big(F_{m}(X)\big)$ by the fundamental class $Z$ of $H_{i}\big(F_{1}(\R^{d})\big)$ is $Z\otimes Y\in H_{i}\big(F_{m+1}(X)\big)$.
 See \cite[Section 1.1]{miller2019higher}. \end{exam}